BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

 /*
 TODO:
-¥ there are spurious awk errors (the iwlist awk) that need to be tracked down ¥ there was an odd sh: 300: bad number error & sh -x /usr/lib/gargoyle/survey.sh didn't pinpoint a problem area ¥ tell user how to get missing OUIs.js
+¥ there are spurious awk errors (the iwlist awk) that need to be tracked down (none with new survey.sh) ¥ there was an odd sh: 300: bad number error & sh -x /usr/lib/gargoyle/survey.sh didn't pinpoint a problem area (only happend once)
-¥ figure out how to package OUIs.js for install on usb first/ ram if ram > 32? or so?

 ENHANCEMENTS:
 Display wifi status when wifi is down (to telling when it could go back up).
 Things not changing for 1/2 hour may cause concern.